f-jauregui/chat-io/README.md

 $ npm start
 ```

-And point your browser to `http://localhost:3000`.
-Optionally specify
-a port by supplying the `PORT` env variable.
+Open `http://localhost:3000` in your browser and that's it.
+Optionally specify a port by supplying the `PORT` env variable.

 ## License